Going Highbrow: Plot

 The Upshaws prepare to hold the coming-out party for their phony daughter, “Millicent.”
-Just as it begins, Sandy gets a phone call from a coworker informing her that her estranged husband Sam Long (Gordon Westcott) has been looking for her.
+Just as it begins, Sandy gets a phone call from a coworker informing her that her estranged husband Sam Long has been looking for her.
 At the same time, as Cora panics that no guests have arrived at the party, Matt inadvertently reveals to Cora that “Millicent” is actually a waitress named Sandy.
 Suddenly, Harley, Augie, and several other guests from high society arrive at the party.
 Augie has convinced the reluctant Harley to attend, hoping that Harley and “Millicent” will fall in love, marry, and bring the Upshaw's wealth into the impoverished Marsh family.
 When Harley arrives at the party, he discovers to his delight that “Millicent” is the girl he met on the street.

 Though Augie is pleased that Harley has fallen in love with “Millicent”, Harley reveals that he loves “Millicent” so much that he refuses to pursue her solely for the sake of getting the Upshaw's money.
 Augie gets the idea of forcing Harley to propose to “Millicent” by making him jealous of another suitor.
 Augie hires an actor to pose as a suitor, but it turns out that the actor is in fact Sandy's husband Sam.
 Sam is introduced to “Millicent” by Augie and immediately recognizes her as Sandy.
 Sam shows Augie a picture of himself with Sandy as their vaudeville act as “The Longs — Sandy and Sammy.”
 Augie informs Matt Upshaw and Harley that “Millicent” is Sandy, and not an heiress but a waitress.
 Harley is delighted because now Sandy will not think he wants to marry her for her money, but then learns from Sam that she is already married.